Examples of naked singularity formation in higher-dimensional Einstein-vacuum spacetimes: Abstract

 \section{Abstract}

-The vacuum Einstein equations in 5+1 dimensions are shown to admit solutions describing naked singularity formation in gravitational collapse from nonsingular asymptotically locally flat initial data.
-We present a class of specific examples with spherical extra dimensions.
-Thanks to the Kaluza-Klein dimensional reduction, these spacetimes are constructed by lifting continuously self-similar solutions of the 4-dimensional Einstein-scalar field system with a negative exponential potential.
+The vacuum Einstein equations in 5+1 dimensions are shown to admit solutions describing naked singularity formation in gravitational collapse from nonsingular asymptotically locally flat initial data that contain no trapped surface.
+We present a class of specific examples with topology $\mathbb{R}^{3+1} \times S^2$.
+Thanks to the Kaluza-Klein dimensional reduction, these examples are constructed by lifting continuously self-similar solutions of the 4-dimensional Einstein-scalar field system with a negative exponential potential.
+The latter solutions are obtained by solving a 3-dimensional autonomous system of first-order ordinary differential equations with a combined analytic and numerical approach.
 Their existence provides a new test-bed for weak cosmic censorship in higher-dimensional gravity.
-In addition, we point out that a similar attempt of embedding Christodoulou's well-known solutions for massless scalar fields fails to capture formation of naked singularities in 4+1 dimensions, due to a diverging Kretschmann scalar in the initial data.
+In addition, we point out that a similar attempt of lifting Christodoulou's naked singularity solutions of massless scalar fields fails to capture formation of naked singularities in 4+1 dimensions, due to a diverging Kretschmann scalar in the initial data.